EvMad/portfolio-one/README.md

 ## ABOUT

-This portfolio landing page was made using only HTML and CSS.
+This portfolio landing page was made using only HTML and CSS, and is a work in progress.
+It has been updated as of July 2021 with screenshots, more links, and more personalization.
 I originally built this page locally, on a weekend as a confidence-boosting excercise.
 I wanted to see that I could create responsive css if I had step by step instructions.
 I followed step by step from a youtube video, and then added my own touches.
 Ultimiatelty I decided to use this as a plaform for my first portfolio.
 There is a lot of room to expand off of the basic design and structure.
-One of the links is the original porfolio landing page I made for bootcamp.

 ### CONTENT